sourcegraph/handbook/content/departments/engineering/product-planning.md

   business?
 - Plans: What work is being proposed for this planning cycle, how does it meet the business goals and how does it serve the needs of our customers?
+- Risks/Needs: What are the biggests risks?
+What are the mitigations?
+Do you have everything you need to be successful?

 Note, not every team will have work to do that applies to every goal every quarter.
-Likewise, not every work item is expected to meet a goal
+Likewise, not every work item is expected to meet a goal.